Insider series·2026-05-04·7 min read·← all posts

 The real cost

-The dollar P&L barely moved.
-The trust cost was real.
-A subscriber paying for a system that promises a defined max hold deserves a system that honors that hold, not one that drifts to 33 hours.
+A subscriber paying for a system that defines a maximum hold deserves a system that honors that hold, not one that drifts to 33 hours past it.
 We told the customer exactly what happened, deployed the fix while they were still on the line, and showed them the closed records with computed PnL the moment they appeared.

 The customer kept their subscription.
 That's the right outcome only because we caught it within hours of the report.
-If the same bug had hit during a market crash and a position rode through a -25% drop because no timeout fired, the conversation would have been different.
+If the same bug had hit during a market crash and a position rode through a -25% drawdown because no timeout fired, the conversation would have been very different.

 What we changed beyond the fix